Sydney Airport gets $16.7 bln buyout bid; shares surge - Up News Info

 The airport operator’s share price hit a record high of A$8.86 in January last year, before the pandemic led to a collapse in travel demand.

 The company is Australia’s only listed airport operator.
-A successful deal would bring its ownership in line with the country’s other major airports which are owned by consortia of infrastructure investors with long-term investment horizons.
+A successful deal would bring its ownership in line with the country’s other major airports which are owned by consortia of infrastructure investors – primarily pension funds – with long-term investment horizons.

 Advertisement